 What is Posttraumatic Stress Disorder?

 Traumatic events can affect a person’s psychological health in a number of ways.
 Most people who experience trauma will have some kind of psychological reaction, such as fear, sadness, guilt or anger but will often find that these reactions improve over time.
-However, some people will go on to develop a more severe reaction, called posttraumatic stress disorder (or PTSD), which can seriously disrupt their lives.
+However, some people will go on to develop a more severe reaction, called post-traumatic stress disorder (or PTSD), which can immensely disrupt their lives.

 Individuals with PTSD will experience some symptoms from each of the following categories: